 In February, CVS Caremark announces it will stop selling cigarettes and tobacco products in all of its CVS/pharmacy stores.

 In September, CVS Caremark removes all cigarettes and tobacco products from its CVS/pharmacy stores and launches a national smoking cessation program.

 CVS Caremark announces that its corporate name has changed to CVS Health to further reflect its broader commitment to health care.

 CVS Health completes the purchase of Navarro Discount Pharmacy, the largest Hispanic-owned drugstore chain in the U.S.

 CVS Health completes its acquisition of Omnicare, the leading provider of pharmacy services to long-term care facilities.

 CVS Health completes its acquisition of Target's 1,600+ pharmacies and clinics.

 CVS Health announces Be The First, a five-year, $50 million initiative to help deliver the nation's first tobacco-free generation.

-CVS Pharmacy continues to expand access to the opioid overdose-reversal medication naloxone in select states as part of the company's multi-faceted approach to combating the nation’s growing prescription drug abuse epidemic.
+CVS Pharmacy continues to expand access to the opioid overdose-reversal medication naloxone in more than 40 states as part of the company's multi-faceted approach to combating the nation's growing prescription drug abuse epidemic.